ogud/DS-Maintain/CDS-maintain.md

 also ensure that the zone validates correctly if the parent publishes the DS record.
-A parent zone might also consider sending an email to its contact addresses to give the child zone a warning that security will be enabled after a certain about of wait time - thus allowing a child administrator to cancel the request.
+A parent zone might also consider sending an email to its contact addresses to give the child zone a warning that security will be enabled after a certain amount of wait time - thus allowing a child administrator to cancel the request.

 # IANA considerations